QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Methodology

-We ran a set of $10^4$ simulations for this source, defining its amplitude at 6.6\GHz{} from a random Gaussian realization assuming a $\sigma$ equal to 20\% of the measured flux in the \cite{fatigoni2021} catalogue.
-We maintained the spectral index constant.
-This amplitude is computed at every map frequency following Eq.~\ref{eq:flux_modelling} and then projected onto a map for each frequency assuming the SRT FWHM beam.
+We ran a set of $10^4$ simulations for this source, defining its amplitude at 6.6\GHz{} from a random Gaussian realization assuming a $\sigma$ equal to 50\% of the measured flux in the \cite{fatigoni2021} catalogue.
+We assumed this variability level after the analysis ran in Section 4.2 of \cite{cbassm31}, where the variability of this source was found to be between 30 and 50\% from yearly \Planck{} 28.4\GHz{} maps.
+We used the 5C+3.50 broken power spectral model from \cite{cbassm31} to build an estimate for this source intensity at each map frequency.
+This estimate is then projected onto a map for each frequency assuming the SRT FWHM beam.
 These maps are smoothed to 1 degree resolution and transformed to \HEALPix{} maps.
-These maps, which contain only the signal from point sources, are then subtracted to the frequency maps.
+These maps, which contain only the signal from 5C+3.50, are then subtracted to the frequency maps.
 We performed aperture photometry on these final maps, as explained in Section~\ref{section:AP}, and assessed the changes in the extracted flux density for the full M31 aperture.
-We found that this 20\% $\sigma$ variability translates into less than a 3\% change in the flux computed at WMAP K, this band being theone most affected.
-Therefore, we additionally increased the flux density uncertainties for all the bands by a conservative 5\% factor to account for this variability.
+We found that the introduced 50\% $\sigma$ variability level translates into a maximum 40\% variation in the computed flux density of M31 at \Planck{} 28.4\GHz{} band.
+We increased the flux density error at each frequency by adding in quadrature the uncertainty associated with the variability of this source.
+Therefore, Eq.~\ref{eq:sigma_AP_unc_calibration} transforms into:

+where $\sigma^{\rm var}_\nu$ is the variation level found for each band.
+It is only larger than $10\%$ for WMAP and \Planck{} bands between 20 and 50\GHz{}, while being negligible for low ($\nu<10\GHz{}$) and high ($\nu>90\GHz{}$) frequency bands.